Tea fans, it is time to face an uncomfortable truth about our passion, and the truth is as follows:

 The white tea difference

 There may also be additional processing steps in these teas that include heating by pan-frying or steaming.
+White tea, in contrast, is treated very gently from the time of leaf is harvested and throughout the withering step.

-These plant compounds react with each other in the presence of oxygen and yield many of the oxidized substances that give black, green, and oolong teas their flavor, mouthfeel, and liquor color.
+These plant compounds react with each other in the presence of oxygen and yield many of the oxidized substances that give black, green, and oolong teas their distinctive flavor, mouthfeel, and liquor color.

 The White Tea Secret: Less is More